rossprogram/rossprogram.github.io/events/index.md

 <hr/>
 <h3 style="margin-bottom: 0;">Games, Graphs, Groups, and Geometric Series<span style="float:right; color:#888">Prof. Rachel Skipper</span></h3>
 <h4 style="margin:0; margin-bottom:12pt;">Tuesday, October 27, 2020 at 6pm Eastern</h4>
-<p style="font-family: sans-serif; font-size: 14px; font-weight: normal; margin: 0; Margin-bottom: 15px;">In this talk, we will discuss the game”The Towers of Hanoi” which comes from a legend about monks who have divine orders to move 64 golden disks among three pegs.
-The legend says that when the monks have moved the last disk, the world will end and asks the question: why?
-We’ll answer this question and see how the”Hanoi Tower group” connects the game to the Sierpinski triangle.</p>
+<p style="font-family: sans-serif; font-size: 14px; font-weight: normal; margin: 0; Margin-bottom: 15px;">In this talk, we will discuss the game “The Towers of Hanoi” which comes from a legend about monks who have divine orders to move 64 golden disks among three pegs.
+The legend says that when the monks have moved the last disk, the world will end and asks the question: when?
+We’ll answer this question and see how the “Hanoi Tower group” connects the game to the Sierpinski triangle.</p>

 <hr/>